-- Build upon the work undertaken by students from the University of Sheffield, the Council and the Woodland Trust will explore how to significantly increase tree cover in Grantham's built environment.
-Looking to take learnings across the District as appropriate.
+- Build on the work undertaken by students from the University of Sheffield, the Council and the Woodland Trust will explore how to significantly increase tree cover in Grantham's built environment.
+Take learning across the District as appropriate.

-Refocus the Grantham Town Team
+Refocus Grantham Town Team

-- Appoint a Grantham Engagement Manager, refresh the Terms of Reference to include a key qualifying criteria that members of the Town Team must be willing for their involvement to be in the public domain and relaunch the Town Team.
+- Appoint a Grantham Engagement Manager, refresh the Terms of Reference to include a key qualifying criteria that members of the Town Team must be willing for their involvement to be in the public domain, and relaunch the Town Team.